 Proof of address can be documented by presenting a valid UK or Irish driver's license, a gas, water or electricity bill for the last 3 months, a Council Tax bill for the last 12 months, and a bank statement for the last month.
 The rental agreement or a recent letter from the landlord confirming that the person submitting the notification has lived at this address for at least 7 days will also be helpful.
 Such a letter should not be older than 7 days and should contain the name and surname of the apartment owner, the address, and his handwritten signature.

 Where the home address is outside the UK, that person must provide a UK correspondence address, for example, the address of their partner, friend or family member.

 Additional documents will be required from people who were previously married or entered into a civil partnership.
 In this case, they will have to submit an absolute or definitive decree declaring the invalidation of the marriage by divorce, annulment or dissolution - whether the divorce was granted in or outside the UK.
 Please note that if your marriage dissolution were awarded outside the UK, the Channel Islands or the Isle of Man, you would need to have your document checked at your local registry office, and the cost is £50.
 The registry office will often require a general check by the general registry office, and here the prices will reach £75.
 In the case of widowed persons, you must present the former partner's death certificate.

 For foreigners, another requirement is to bring a passport photograph for each partner, even if only one of you is from outside the UK.
-Foreigners also needs to proof a current immigration status - for example, granted and valid visa or other permit, and all documents in a language other than English should be sworn translated.
+Foreigners also need to prove a current immigration status - for example, granted and valid visa or other permit, and all documents in a language other than English should be sworn translated.

-If you need additional information or consult you marriage in England and Wales feel free to contact our specialist via email firstname.lastname@example.org.
-Alternatively, you can book your free 30 minutes telephone consultation here.
+If you need additional information or consult your marriage in England and Wales, feel free to contact our specialist via email at email@example.com.
+Alternatively, you can book your free 45 minutes telephone consultation here.

 KJB International Aid